pdxdan/bowlorama-history-tracker/README.md

 ## Usage

-This code expects that you have dynamodb-local installed under:
+The integration tests expect that you have dynamodb-local installed under:
 /usr/local/bin/dynamodb-local
 which is where "brew install dynamodb-local" would put it on OSX